openalloc/SwiftTabler/README.md

 On macOS:
 * Hovering highlight, indicating which row the mouse is over

+Notes:

 \* Other platforms like macCatalyst, iPad on Mac, watchOS, tvOS, etc. are poorly supported, if at all.
 Please contribute to improve support!

 \*\* AnyView only used to specify sort configuration images in configuration, which shouldn't impact scalability.

 ## Tabler Example

-The basic example below shows the display of tabular data using `TablerList`, which is for the display of unbound data without any selection capability.
+The example below shows the display of tabular data from an array using `TablerList`, which is for the display of unbound data without any selection capability.

 ```swift
 import SwiftUI